Churchill’s Secret (2016)

 For more information about Kent’s Filming History please visit our Movie Map.

-Downton Abbey (2010)
+Downton Abbey (2010 & 2013)

 Starring: Maggie Smith, Hugh Bonneville, Michelle Dockery, Brendan Coyle, Elizabeth McGovern

-Production company: ITV Studios, Carnival Films, Masterpiece, NBC Universal, WGBH Boston
+ITV Studios, Carnival Films, Masterpiece, NBC Universal, WGBH Boston

-Kent Locations: Kent & East Sussex Railway
+Kent & East Sussex Railway, The Historic Dockyard Chatham

-Downton Abbey Screenshot - train going through the countryside past trees and water
+Downton Abbey Screenshot - train going through the countryside

 Downton Abbey Screenshot © ITV Studios, Carnival Films, Masterpiece, NBC Universal, WGBH Boston

-Kent & East Sussex Railway is a ten and a half mile rural light railway from Tenterden to East Sussex.
+Kent & East Sussex Railway is a ten-and-a-half-mile rural light railway from Tenterden to East Sussex.
 Kent & East Sussex Railway has previously featured in film and TV productions including Richard E. Grant on Ealing Comedies (2016), Mapp and Lucia (2014) and Last Passenger (2013).

 For more information about Kent’s Filming History please visit our Movie Map.